pri5m/Learning-log/databases/session_4.md

 Relationships are associations between entities.
 The degree of a relationship is the number of entities associated in the relationship (unary, binary, ternary).

+## ER Modelling process

+1. Identify nouns, nouns are candidate entities (classes in UML).

+2. Identify verbs, verbs are candidate relationships.
+Look for typical verbs such as “is,” which leads to investigation of the hierarchical structure, or “has” and other verbs, which lead to investigation of the relational structure.

+3. Identify adjectives and nouns describing other nouns, these are candidate attributes.

+4. Identify primary and foreign keys for all entities

+5. Identify cardinality and optionality for relationships

+6. In addition, document all business rules that cannot be represented in the ER diagram

+Additionally, you may

+➢Determine if some data can be described generically, and generic description can be an entity:

+milk, beans, bread are all products

+➢ Determine from which sources the data is derived:

+total is the result of a transaction

+➢ Add relationships that make sense:

+(transaction) contains (products)